 • In environment, e.g. subcontractor certificate

-• For the part of social responsibility, the company must for example have mapped and made risk assessments in the supply chain.
+• For the part of responsible supply chain , the company must for example have mapped and made risk assessments in the supply chain.

 First you should contact a testing laboratory.
 There you get help with how the test should be done.
 List of accredited testing laboratoriesis found here.

 All approved products are published on www.mobelfakta.se.
 You can search by name, producer or declaration number.
 You get a picture of the product and can see the validity period of the label.

 Requirements and verification methods are science-based and are developed in an open and broad stakeholder dialogue with our network and a criteria council with buyers, manufacturers, researchers, academia, architects and technical experts.